Ways to Transition Your Real Estate Business Into the New Year

 1. Freshen Up Your Real Estate Bio

 Now is the time to bring your bio up to date on your real estate and social media accounts.
 Elements you want to include when you refresh your bio are awards, achievements, real estate courses completed, professional certifications earned, and milestones reached.
-It would help if you could also talk about any community service projects or volunteering in which you participate.
-Connect on a personal level also with marriage and birth announcements, interests or hobbies.
-Also consider new professional photos, especially if you didn’t take one last year.
+It would help if you could also talk about any community service projects or volunteering you participate in.
+Connect personally with marriage and birth announcements, interests, or hobbies.
+Also, consider new professional photos, especially if you didn’t take one last year.

 2. Evaluate Your Real Estate Tools

 Today’s homebuyer is very tech-savvy and expects the same from their real...